thurlowen/team15-cycle2/README.md

 <details>
     <summary>ChatGPT Prompt</summary>
     <br>
         "This is my code, it is supposed to change the colour of the selected hotbar slot based upon the users input.
-I have two colours, bcHex which is the base   colour for when the slot is not selected and scHex which is the selected colour. how do i firstly set these colours and secondly make only the selected slot changes to the scHex colour?
+I have two colours, bcHex which is the base   colour for when the slot is not selected and scHex which is the selected colour.
+Wow do i firstly set these colours, and secondly make only the selected slot change to the scHex colour?

 ```csharp
 public event Action<int> onCurrentSlotChanged;